Active time travel

 Kinzigtal Raft Trail

 For 500 years, from the 15th to the 20th century, the Black Forest provided Europe with tons of huge logs for building ships and houses.
-They were floated by skilful raftsmen downstream to the Rhine, eventually ending up in the Netherlands.
-Two hours southwest of Stuttgart, you can relive that age-old experience in Germany’s largest nature park, the Black Forest Nature Park.
-Follow the Kinzigtal Raft Trail that runs down the Kinzig River Valley along the 10-km / 6-mile section between Lossburg and Alpirsbach or the 23-km / 15-mile section between Alpirsbach and Wolfach.
-Learn all about rafting at stations and information points along the way; visit the museums; try geocaching.
+They were floated downstream to the Rhine by skilled raftsmen, eventually ending up in the Netherlands.
+Two hours southwest of Stuttgart, you can relive this ancient experience in Germany's largest nature park, the Black Forest Nature Park.
+Follow the Kinzigtal Raft Trail, which runs down the Kinzigtal Valley along the 10 km / 6 mile section between Lossburg and Alpirsbach or the 23 km / 15 mile section between Alpirsbach and Wolfach.
+Learn all about rafting at stations and information points along the way; visit the museums; try your hand at geocaching.